 The ability to leverage the cloud is a major benefit for VFX studios, as their effects are becoming increasingly more complex (which requires more compute resources) while at the same time, project deadlines are becoming tighter.

-Here is an example of one of our customers’ VFX workflows that occurs both on-prem and in AWS.
+Here is an example of a VFX workflows that occurs both on-premises and in AWS.

-The on-prem render farm has been extended with additional resources in AWS.
+The on-premises render farm has been extended with additional resources in AWS.
 In this example, the Qumulo cluster uses m4.16xlarge EC2 instances.
 The spot fleet is the collection of render nodes.

 The pipeline uses EC2 Spot Instances for scalable, low-cost computing, Deadline for queue management and managing bids for the spot instances, and Thinkbox Marketplace usage-based licensing (UBL) for flexible licensing.